hbctraining/scRNA-seq_online/lessons/09_merged_SC_marker_identification.md

 ### Adding Gene Annotations

 It can be helpful to add columns with gene annotation information.
-In order to do that we will have you [download this file](https://github.com/hbctraining/scRNA-seq/raw/master/data/annotation.csv) to your `data` folder by right clicking and "Save as..".
-Then load it in to your R environment:
+In order to do that we will load in an annotation file located in your `data` folder, using the code provided below:

 ```r
 annotations <- read.csv("data/annotation.csv")